 Even with careful planning, separation from loved ones is a possibility.
 Choose a meeting place away from the area, depending upon each possible scenario.
 For instance, a chemical leak may send everyone south, but a bad storm could send evacuations west.
 Select a spot away from the problem area for each type of emergency.

-San Miguel County of Colorado encourages all of their citizens and visitors to San Miguel County to make personal preparedness a priority.
+San Miguel County encourages all of its citizens and visitors to make personal preparedness a priority.
 Historically, rural and mountain culture prizes self-sufficiency as a core value, and when it comes to preparedness we encourage it.
 Work to assemble a preparedness kit for your home and vehicle.
-Include things like shelf stable food, water, flashlights, batteries and alternative power sources such as phone charging banks.
+Include things like stable shelf food, water, flashlights, batteries and alternative power sources such as phone charging banks.
 You may also find it valuable to keep warm clothing, waterproof layers and an extra pair of comfortable shoes in your vehicle kit as well.